2dav/intmap-rs/README.md

 operation, thus you're paying for what you don't use
 - drops underlying memory all at once, without calling individual destructors

+Based on the ["I Wrote The Fastest Hashtable"](https://probablydance.com/2017/02/26/i-wrote-the-fastest-hashtable) by Malte Skarupke.

 ### Benchmarks
 `hashbrown` with `fxhash` as a baseline, 32/64 means the type of key used i32/i64
 ```